George Holyoake: Owenism

 Holyoake joined Charles Southwell in dissenting from the official Owenite policy that lecturers should take a religious oath to enable them to take collections on Sundays.
-Southwell had founded an atheist organization, Oracle of Reason, and was soon imprisoned on those grounds.
+Southwell had founded an atheist publication, Oracle of Reason, and was soon imprisoned on those grounds.
 Holyoake took over as editor, having moved to an atheist position as a result of his experiences.

 Holyoake was influenced by the French philosopher of science, Auguste Comte, notable in sociology and famous for the doctrine of positivism.
 Comte had himself attempted to establish a secular "religion of humanity" to fulfil the cohesive function of traditional religion.
 Holyoake was an acquaintance of Harriet Martineau, who translated various works by Comte and was perhaps the first female sociologist.
 She wrote to him excitedly on reviewing Darwin's On the Origin of Species in 1859.

 Prosecution

 In 1842, Holyoake became one of the last persons convicted for blasphemy in a public lecture, held in April 1842 at the Cheltenham Mechanics' Institute, though this had no theological character and the incriminating words were merely a reply to a question addressed to him from the body of the meeting.

 It took an intervention by supporters to stop him being walked in chains from Cheltenham to Gloucester Gaol, and there was a formal complaint to the Home Secretary, which was upheld.
 He was well supported by the Cheltenham Free Press at the time in his actions, but attacked in the Cheltenham Chronicle and Examiner.
 Those at the lecture, the second in a series, moved and carried a motion "that free discussion was equally beneficial in the departments of politics, morals and religion."
 In 1842 Holyoake and the socialist Emma Martin formed the Anti-Persecution Union to support free thinkers in danger of arrest.